cal-itp/gtfs-aggregator-checker/README.md

 ## CLI Usage

 `python feed_checker.py` or `python feed_checker.py /path/to/yml` will search a
-yaml file for any urls and see if they are present in any of the feed aggregators.
+Cal-ITP [agencies.yml](https://github.com/cal-itp/data-infra/blob/main/airflow/data/agencies.yml) file for any urls and see if they are present in any of the feed aggregators.

 ### Options